 Y. MARGOLIN (b.
 1897)

-Born in Byelorussia, he lived Homel (Gomel) in the 1920s.
-He published children’s poetry, tales in verse, and stories in: Yungvald (Young forest), Pyoner (Pioneer), and Der emes (The truth)—in Moscow; Der yunger pyoner (The young pioneer) and Oktyabr (October) in Minsk; and Komunistishe fon (Communist banner) in Homel; among other serials.
+A poet and prose author, he was born in Byelorussia.
+He lived Homyel' (Homel, Gomel) in the 1920s and the 1930s.
+He published children’s poetry, tales in verse, and stories in the Yiddish press: Yungvald (Young forest), Pyoner (Pioneer), and Der emes (The truth)—in Moscow; Der yunger pyoner (The young pioneer) and Oktyabr (October) in Minsk; and Komunistishe fon (Communist banner) in Homyel'; among other serials.
 He also contributed work to Frayhayt (Freedom) in New York, in which, among other items, he published fragments of his lengthy story “In eynem a sovetishn shtetl” (In one Soviet town).
-In book form: Leybke shvimer (Leybke the swimmer), a children’s story in verse (Homel, 1923), 15 pp.; Erd, fragment fun a poeme (Earth, fragments of a poem) (Homel, 1925), 16 pp.; Froyke sheps un feter ber, a maysele (Mrs. Sheep and Uncle Bear, a story) (Homel, 1928), 12 pp. After 1930 he disappeared without a trace.
+In book form: Leybke shvimer (Leybke the swimmer), a children’s story in verse (Kiev: Kultur-lige, 1923), 13 pp.; Erd, fragmentn fun a poeme (Earth, fragments of a poem) (Homyel', 1925), 16 pp.; Froyke sheps un feter ber, a maysele (Mrs. Sheep and Uncle Bear, a story) (Homyel': n.p., 1928), 12 pp.

 Sources: Biblyografishe yorbikher fun yivo (Bibliographic yearbooks from YIVO), vol. 1 (Warsaw, 1928), see index; Chone Shmeruk, comp., Pirsumim yehudiim babrit-hamoatsot, 1917-1961 (Jewish publications in the Soviet Union, 1917-1961) (Jerusalem, 1961), see index.